-- b) The income limits attached hereto as Exhibit C are the result of applying the percentages set forth in paragraph (a) above to HUD's determination of median income for FY 2019, and shall be utilized until the Township updates the income limits after HUD has published revised determinations of median income for the next fiscal year. - c) The Regional Asset Limit used in determining an applicant's eligibility for affordable housing pursuant to N.J.A.C.
+- b) The income limits attached hereto as Exhibit D are the result of applying the percentages set forth in paragraph (a) above to HUD's determination of median income for FY 2020 and shall be utilized until the Township updates the income limits after HUD has published revised determinations of median income for the next fiscal year. - c) The Regional Asset Limit used in determining an applicant's eligibility for affordable housing pursuant to N.J.A.C.
 5:80-26.16(b)3 shall be calculated by the Township annually by taking the percentage increase of the income limits calculated pursuant to paragraph (a) above over the previous year's income limits, and applying the same percentage increase to the Regional Asset Limit from the prior year.
 In no event shall the Regional Asset Limit be less than that for the previous year. - d) The parties agree to request the Court prior to or at the fairness hearing in this matter to enter an order implementing this paragraph of this Agreement.

-Upon full execution of this Agreement, Cranford shall notify the Court so 22. that a Fairness Hearing can be scheduled to approve the Agreement.
-Cranford will place this Agreement on file in the Township's municipal building and file a copy with the Court 45 days prior to the Fairness Hearing, at which the Township will seek judicial approval the terms of this Agreement pursuant to the legal standard set forth in Morris Cty.
+Upon full execution of this Agreement, Cranford shall notify the Court so 22. that a Hearing can be scheduled to approve the Agreement.
+In addition and prior to the Hearing, Cranford shall adopt an amended Housing Element and Fair Share Plan ("HEFSP"), a spending plan and all ordinances required by this Agreement, and seek Court approval of the amended plan and other required documents at a final Compliance Hearing.
+It is anticipated that this will occur in a joint "Fairness and Compliance Hearing" or the "Joint Hearing".
+Cranford will place this Agreement and the Amended HEFSP on file in the Township's municipal building and file a copy with the Court 45 days prior to the Fairness and Compliance Hearing, at which the Township will seek judicial approval the terms of this Agreement and its HEFSP pursuant to the legal standard set forth in Morris Cty.
 Fair Hous.
 Council v.
 Boonton Twp., 197 N.J.
 Super.
 359, 367-69 (Law Div.
 1984), aff'd o.b., 209 N.J.
 Super.
 108 (App.
 Div.
 1986); East/West Venture v.
 City of Fort Lee, 286 N.J.
 Super.
 311, 328-29 (App.
 Div.
 1996).
-Notice of the Fairness Hearing shall be published at least 30 days in advance of the Hearing.
-Within 150 days of the approval of this Agreement by the Court after a Fairness Hearing, Cranford will adopt a Housing Element and Fair Share Plan, along with a Spending Plan, and adopt all ordinances required to be adopted as part of this Agreement.
-The Township will then apply to the Court for the scheduling of a "Compliance Hearing" seeking judicial approval of Cranford's adopted Housing Element and Fair Share Plan (hereinafter "Affordable Housing Plan") and other required documents.
-Although it is expected that the Special Master will provide the majority of the required testimony at both the Fairness Hearing and the Compliance Hearing, Cranford shall also make its consulting planner and any other relevant witnesses available for testimony at the Hearings.
+Notice of the Joint Hearing shall be published at least 30 days in advance of the Joint Hearing.
+Although it is expected that the Special Master will provide the majority of the required testimony at both the Joint Hearing, Cranford shall also make its consulting planner and any other relevant witnesses available for testimony at the Hearings.
 As long as the Affordable Housing Plan complies with the terms set forth herein, FSHC shall support the Township's application for approval of its Affordable Housing Plan at the Compliance Hearing.
 If the Court approves this Agreement after a Fairness Hearing, the parties hereto agree not to appeal the Court's approval.
 If the Court approves the Affordable Housing Plan following a Compliance Hearing, the parties agree that the Township will be entitled to either a "Judgment of Compliance and Repose" ("JOR") or the "judicial equivalent of substantive certification and accompanying protection as provided under the FHA," 221 N.J. at 6, which shall be determined by the trial judge.
 Each party may advocate regarding whether substantive certification or repose should be provided by the Court, with each party agreeing to accept either form of relief and to not appeal an order granting either repose or substantive certification.
 The parties further agree that the JOR shall insulate the Township and its Planning Board from, among other things, exclusionary zoning litigation through July 7, 2025.